 The game of soccer has been around for almost 2,000 years.
 Over these years the positions of the players on a soccer field have dramatically changed.
 Today, there are many factors to fully understand everything about soccer positions – from knowing the placement of each position on the field to learning how to train for each specific position.

-Throughout this guide, I’ll clearly explain everything you need to know.
+Throughout this guide, I’ll clearly explain everything you need to know about soccer positions.

 So, what should you know about each soccer position?

-To understand soccer positions, you must be familiar with:
+To understand positions in soccer, you must be familiar with:

 - The position numbers